TheMundaneGuy/DecisionTree/README.md

 -Predicts outcomes for new samples

-#Evaluates model performance (accuracy, correct/wrong predictions)
+-Evaluates model performance (accuracy, correct/wrong predictions)

 It is designed as an educational ML project and a demonstration of practical understanding of how decision trees work under the hood.

-#🧠 Key Features
+# 🧠 Key Features

 ✔️ Pure Python implementation (no scikit-learn)